luisabfs/instagram-clone/readme.md

 # Instagram Clone

-Simple cloning of the famous social media, Instagram.
+> Simple cloning of the famous social media, Instagram.

-Main functionalities are: posting photos on your own profile and seeing you friend's photos.
+Main functionalities are: posting photos on your own profile and seeing your friend's photos.

 IDE: Android Studio 3.0.1